canonical/landscape-charm/README.md

 make deploy
 ```

-By default, the model name will be the `landscape-charm-build`, but it can be overridden with the `LANDSCAPE_CHARM_JUJU_MODEL_NAME` environment variable.
+The model name will be the `landscape-charm-build`.

 ### Run unit tests